ilatif/active_reloader_rb/README.md

 ## Beware

-`ActiveReloader` is intented to be used only in `development` environement.
+`ActiveReloader` is intended to be used only in `development` environment.
 It is not developed to be the next **hot code reloader / swapper**.
 Necessary checks have been placed to make sure `ActiveReloader` only works in `development` environment when Rails server is running.

 ## Special Thanks